 My journey as a first year student at Pacific University's Dental Hygiene program began with a whole slew of emotions.
 From excitement, disbelief, and then to doubt and fear, the anticipation of beginning this challenging program consumed my world from the day I was accepted.
 As senior year approaches, there are undoubtedly new challenges to overcome and fears to face - one of these being the WREB Hygiene Clinical Exam.
 Although my program puts its students through a series of mock boards to ease our fears and prepare us for the real WREB exams, there is still a level of uncertainty and anxious anticipation for when the real Clinical Boards come.
 For WREB to allow one student to observe the entire process is incredibly generous and speaks volumes to how the institution truly wants to enable success.
-It was an honor to have been selected as the student observer for the 2019 WREB Dental Hygiene Clinical Exam.
+It was an honor to have been selected as the student observer for a WREB Dental Hygiene Clinical Exam.

 For this opportunity, I chose to observe Oregon Tech at Chemeketa Community College.
 This board took place over two days.
-The first day was a Candidate Q&A session.
+The first day was a candidate Q&A session.
 The Chief Examiner was incredibly warm as she addressed any questions and concerns the candidates had.
 She wore a constant smile and did her best to explain every aspect of importance to the candidates.
 After the Q&A, the candidates were taken on a tour of the clinic and were made familiar with the units where they would be treating their patients.
-At the Q&A session, the candidates went over their WREB Dental Hygiene Examination Candidate Guide packets.
+At the Q&A session, the candidates went over their WREB Dental Hygiene Examination candidate guide packets.
 This packet gives an in depth overview of every aspect of the board.
 It includes all of the required paperwork needed of the patient that would be given to the WREB examiners.

 The next day began early with anticipation.
-I was able to meet the WREB Site Coordinator, Matt Brennan, and he introduced me to all the examiners for the day.
-He was so welcoming and exuded a calming and light-hearted presence.
+I was able to meet the WREB Site Coordinator, who was so welcoming and exuded a calming and light-hearted presence.
 Each examiner was so kind, and it was shocking to me how each of them at one point or another expressed how they truly wanted every candidate to pass.
 I felt an overwhelming sense of pride from the examiners in the work they do, the profession they represent, and their purpose as a part of WREB.
 The Head Examiners I was able to shadow explained how she always tries to err in favor of the candidate.
 I realized after observing at Chemeketa how the accuracy of mock boards as a student help prepare us for the real WREB.

-My experience as the 2019 WREB student observer was unforgettable.
+My experience as a WREB student observer was unforgettable.
 It was such an incredible opportunity to see how the whole day proceeds and how the examiners interact with the patients.
-My experience will be shared with my classmates in hopes of contributing to a successful 2020 board season!
-A huge thanks to Robin Yeager, Director of Dental Hygiene Operations and Tawanda Walker-Hall, Hygiene Exam Coordinator, for this opportunity.
-For Pacific University's Class of 2020 and for all future dental hygienists, we have nothing to fear as we take on the WREB clinical board.
+My experience will be shared with my classmates in hopes of contributing to a successful board season!
+To my Pacific University classmates and for all future dental hygienists, we have nothing to fear as we take on the WREB clinical board.
 This experience has left me humbled to be able to learn and become a part of a profession rooted in a deep pride for one another as well as those we serve in excellence and in confidence.

-Local Anesthesia Exam - Submitted by: Sarah Hopkins, Dental Hygiene Student at Mesa Community College, Mesa, AZ tion time is scheduled much later in the day because it is important to know the layout for your particular testing site and where the supplies are!
+Local Anesthesia Exam - Submitted by: Sarah Hopkins, Dental Hygiene Student at Mesa Community College, Mesa, AZ attendance is strongly encouraged!
+Everyone should go, even if your examination time is scheduled much later in the day because it is important to know the layout for your particular testing site and where the supplies are!